juejuew/scRNA-seq_clustering_to_Twitter_clustering/README.md

 * To implement Monocle3/Seurat in this analysis, first run `M3_tfidf.ipynb`/`S_tfidf.ipynb` to scale the term-documanr matrix.
 Then, run `Monocle3.ipynb`/`Seurat.ipynb` to implement it and find topic clusters.
 Next, calculate the evaluation metrics using `M3_evaluation_metrics.ipynb`/`S_evaluation_metrics.ipynb`

+* Finally, use `four_Evaluation_visualization.ipynb` and `jobs_Evaluation_visualization.ipynb` to visualize the evaluation results.

+## Implement and evaluate the proposed workflow
+##### In the folder `P3_Proposed_workflow`
+* In the third step, we implement the proposed workflow that is based on Monocle3.
+Before the implementation and the evaluation, use `HCCA_jobs.ipynb` to obtain the labels from the hand-created classification algorithm.
+We use these labels as the ground truth for the topic of "jobs" tweets.
+Moreover, use `HCCA_validation_jobs.ipynb` -> `validation_of_HCCA.ipynb` to validate the hand-created classification algorithm.